Machu Picchu + Galapagos

 DAY 5 Machu Picchu

-Early risers can watch the sunrise from the Machu Picchu citadel or make the early morning climb to Huayna Picchu.
+Early risers can revel in the early morning sun from the Machu Picchu citadel or make the early morning climb to Huayna Picchu.
 This incredibly vast archeological site – lost to the world until well into the twentieth century – is perched amongst Andean peaks and lush cloud forest making it one of the most breathtaking sights in the world.
 You’ll have the opportunity for a complete guided discovery of the site as you begin to unlock the mystery of the Inca, and will also have some time to explore the ruins on your own.
 Following lunch at the adjacent Sanctuary Lodge, you will head back into the ruins for the afternoon to continue your exploration of the incredible site.
 Afterward, you’ll be brought to your accommodations to spend the evening at your leisure.

 DAY 6 Machu Picchu Pueblo – Ollantaytambo – Cusco